 Bwindi forest is home to 11 primate species which are; black-and-white colobus monkeys, L’Hoest’s monkeys, De Brazza monkeys, Red-tailed Monkey, Blue Monkey, Potto, Demidoff’sGalago, Spectacled Galago, Baboons, Chimpanzee and the gentle giants of Bwindi – Mountain Gorillas.

-It is home to about 350 species of birds.
+Bwindi impenetrable national park is home to about 350 species of birds.
 It is by the best place for birding in Uganda owing to its unique species of birds.
 The forest is home to 23 Albertine Rift endemics and 14 of which are recorded nowhere else in Uganda.
-The globally threatened species include, African Green broadbill, Chapin’s Flycatcher, Shelley’s Crimson-wing.
+The globally threatened species include, Grauer’s broadbill, Chapin’s Flycatcher, Shelley’s Crimson-wing.
 More species include; Handsome Francolin, Mountain-masked and Collared Apalis, White-bellied Robin Chat, Black billed Turaco, Fraser’s Eagle, Western Bronze-naped Pigeon, Purple-breasted, Blue-headed and Regal Sunbirds etc.

 It is home to over 200 butterfly species including eight Albertine rift endemics.
 They include the African giant swallowtail and Cream-banded swallowtail.
 The amphibian species identified in Bwindi forest are 27 with 11 endemic to the Albertine rift.
 Fourteen snake species, 14 lizard species.